facebook/react-native-website/docs/new-architecture-library-intro.md

 ### Migrating off `dispatchViewManagerCommand`

-Similar to one above, in an effort to avoid calling methods on the UIManager, all view manager methods are now called through an instance of `NativeCommands`. `codegenNativeCommands` is a new API to code-generate `NativeCommands` given an interface of your view manager’s commands.
+Similar to the one above, in an effort to avoid calling methods on the UIManager, all view manager methods are now called through an instance of `NativeCommands`. `codegenNativeCommands` is a new API to code-generate `NativeCommands` given an interface of your view manager’s commands.

 **Before**